List of Elite characters: Valerio Montesinos

 Valerio Montesinos Rojas (portrayed by Jorge López), he is Lu's half-brother and a new student at Las Encinas as of the second season.
 He is a young Chilean who uses drugs and is a womanizer, even with his own half-sister.

 In season two, Valerio returns to Las Encinas, after spending some time away in boarding school due to bad behavior.
 He returns with the intent of reconciling his relationship with Lu.
 Recognizing that Guzmán is vulnerable, he offers him an escape in the form of drugs, knowing that this is something that will disgust Lu.
 He also flirts with Rebeka.
 Following her breakup with Guzmán, Lu begins to threaten Nadia, telling her to fail all of her exams if she doesn't want her fling with Guzmán to be reported to her parents.
 Nadia confides in Valerio who advises her to tell Lu that if she continues to threaten her she will tell the whole school about the 'Valerio Thing'.
 After telling Nadia the truth, Valerio records her and Guzmán having sex in the locker room and shows the video to Lu, who broadcasts the video throughout the school in a fit of rage.
 Valerio is disgusted by Lu's actions and, to get revenge, reveals his incestuous relationship to his father.

 In season three, Valerio is kicked out of his house and disinherited by his father, so he ends up living with Samuel, as well as doing drug deals with Rebeka.
 He also begins a love threesome with Polo and Cayetana, which ends when Polo finds out that Valerio gave Carla drugs.
 He is expelled from Las Encinas, along with Rebeka, when Azucena discovers his drug dealings.
-At the end of the season, he is part of the cover-up of Polo's murder, and is appointed by Carla as the manager of the Caleruega wine cellar, in his absence.
+At the end of the season, he is part of the cover-up of Polo's murder, and is appointed by Carla as the manager of the Caleruega wine cellar, in her absence.